sureleo/leaflet-baidu/README.md

 An on-going plugin for leaflet with Baidu Map.

 ##Why this plugin?##
-Baidu map is using a different coordiante system and a different algorithm to calculate tile coordinate.
+Baidu map is using a different coordinate system and a different algorithm to calculate tile coordinate.

 ##Contributing to the code##
 I have created several tickets in the issue list with "help wanted" labels.
 If you have any idea, please do not hesitate leave a comment or make a pull request. **All the advices are appreciated.**